-To understand how pile burning affects the forest we are measuring fuels, soils, and vegetation both before and after the fire.
-We measured the size and moisture content of each pile and will monitor how they change after 1, 2, and 3 years.
+To understand the effects of pile burning we are measuring fuels, soils, and vegetation before and after fire.
+We measured the size and moisture content of each pile and will monitor their change after 1, 2, and 3 years.

 Ground vegetation is measured in small plots and will be monitored for changes in species composition and abundance.
-We are also measuring fuel consumption and charcoal formation during the fire, and soil nutrients before and after the fire.
+We are measuring fuel consumption and charcoal formation during the fire, and soil nutrients and organic matter before and after the fire.

-In addition, we measured aboveground heat flux with an infrared camera (shown above) and buried thermocouples (shown below, left) that measure the temperature and duration of heating of the fire below ground during the burn (shown below, right).
+We are measuring aboveground heat flux with an infrared camera (above) and buried thermocouples (below, left) that measure below-ground temperature and duration of heating during the burn (below, right).

-Initial data show that temperatures were over 700°F under the center of the pile, but only in the 80's at the edges.
+Initial data show that surface temperatures were over 700°F under the center of the pile, but only ~80°F at the edges (below, left).
+Only a small amount of the soil under the center of the pile was heated to 60°C, the lethal temperature for plant parts (below, right).